samervin/samervin-manual-randomizers/manual_assaultandroidcactus_samervin/README.md

 # assault-android-cactus-manual-randomizer

-Manual version: (Probably Stable 20240709)
+- Manual version: (Probably Stable 20240709)
+- Item count: 126 unique
+- Location count: 226

 - You start with a random android unlocked.
 You may freely use your primary and secondary weapons, but you may not pick up power-ups.
 - Items unlock the ability to use each power-up.
 This is per-android, so e.g. Cactus may be able to use Shutdown only while Lemon can only use Firepower.